 ABOUT ME

+I am connecting to sound.
 I was born in Berlin and began playing the saxophone as a child.
 Before my studies, I attended a music-focused secondary school and participated in preparatory programs at Berlin’s state music schools.
-These experiences led me to the Berlin Youth Jazz Orchestra and the award-winning Berlin Jazz Composers Orchestra JayJayBeC, as well as to my work at the Deutsche Oper Berlin.
+Then I played in the Berlin Youth Jazz Orchestra and the award-winning Berlin Jazz Composers Orchestra JayJayBeC, and I worked at the Deutsche Oper Berlin.

 Sharing is an essential part of my connection to sound.